deusExMac/fsTraversal/README.md

 -s [css style file] : CSS stylesheet file to use

--I [text or file] : Content to use as introduction when exporting in html
+-I [text or file] : Content to use as introduction when exporting in html.
+Text is first interpreted as a file name.
+If such file is present, the contents of the file is used as intro.
+Otherwise the text itself.

 -T [string] : Title of the exported html file